 Organic french terry - the casual sweatshirt from Beaux Gosses

-Brushed fleece or sweatshirt fabric : From the outside, brushed fleece is identical to other knit fabrics, but inside it is very soft and fluffy.
+Brushed fleece or sweatshirt fabric : From the outside, brushed fleece looks like other knit fabrics, but inside it is very soft and fluffy.
 This nap is created by brushing the fabric to bring out the fibers, and the result is ideal for sweatshirts, bombers, cardigans, and loungewear.

-Ribbing : Ribbing are strips of fabric of the "knit" type (knitted in ribs) that are sewn to the edge of a garment.
+Ribbing : Ribbing are strips of "knit" fabric (knitted in ribs) that are sewn onto the edge of a garment.
 This is actually where their name comes from: elastic knits knitted in ribs that are placed on an edge.
-The ribs are oriented in the straight grain; in other words, the knitted lines you see are oriented in the straight grain.
-Most of the time the ribbing is quite compact, and its composition can vary (lurex, elastane...)
+The ribs are oriented along the grain; in other words, the knitted lines you see are oriented along the grain.
+Most of the time ribbing is quite compact, and its composition can vary (lurex, elastane...)

-Orange ribbing for making the irresistible bomber from Beaux Gosses
+Orange ribbing for making the irresistible bomber jacket from Beaux Gosses

 Viscose jersey scarf and viscose jersey sweatshirt with glitter ribbing

-Sweatshirt fabrics and raglan sleeves in french terry from the shop
+Sweatshirt fabrics and floral sleeves in french terry from the shop

 What to sew with knit fabrics?

-- to choose a pattern designed for stretch/knit fabrics
+- choose a pattern designed for stretch/knit fabrics

-- to check the stretch, and especially its direction.
+- check the stretch, and especially its direction.

-And having taken care to check this, you can sew:
+And after having carefully checked this, you can sew:

 - tracksuits: sweatshirts, bombers, cardigans, jackets...